 It’s easy to forget how deadly vehicles can be.
 Through years of driving, we become desensitized to the fact that we’re operating weapons.
 This can lead to unsafe habits like texting and driving, drinking and driving, and drowsy driving.
 Many drivers overestimate their abilities behind the wheel and risk the lives of others in moments of carelessness.
 Every year, unsuspecting drivers and their passengers sustain serious to fatal injuries in car accidents.
 If you or someone you love has been in such an accident, call Butler Wooten & Peak LLP.
 Your financial future may be on the line.

-If you’re on this page, it likely means you’ve suffered damages in a car accident in Georgia and want more information about your rights and options as a victim.
+If you’re on this page, it likely means you’ve suffered damages in an auto accident in Georgia and want more information about your rights and options as a victim.
 You may have totaled your car, sustained serious personal injuries, or accumulated thousands of dollars in medical costs.
 An attorney can help you assess your damages and pursue compensation for these losses.
 Speak to the Atlanta accident attorneys at Butler Wooten & Peak LLP about your individual case for more specific legal information.
 In the meantime, use this FAQ section for some general facts about these types of claims:

 In our experience, we’ve encountered clients who did not notice injuries right away – even serious injuries like concussions.
 Sometimes injuries do not show immediate symptoms.
 We recommend seeing a doctor as soon as possible after an accident, just to be safe.
 Immediate medical attention can improve your prognosis for recovery and protect your rights should you later need to file a personal injury claim.